Please note: a valid prescription is required for all prescription medication.

 Compare With Alternatives

-Some patients may be managed with another beta blocker or with a different class.
-For rhythm conditions under specialist care, Sotalol is one option when appropriate.
-For blood pressure in particular, a calcium channel blocker such as extended‑release Nifedipine Xr may be considered.
-Choice depends on your diagnosis, other medicines, and tolerance.
-Your prescriber will guide selection and any changes.
+For rhythm conditions under specialist care, Sotalol may be considered in selected patients.
+For some blood pressure or rate-control situations, a calcium channel blocker such as Verapamil may be reviewed.
+Choice depends on diagnosis, other medicines, pulse, blood pressure, and tolerance.

 Authoritative Sources